 Robert over at Off the Presses has a piece, actually a couple, on the rise of New York Egg Creams, which is more a rebirth than a rise.
-The interesting part is that the vast majority of people think the Egg Cream was invented in New York around 1920 but that’s probably not the case.
-And as I type that I realize I take my life in my hands and may forever be banished from New York.
-However, history is important and legends are often created by individual stories and not necessarily the facts.
+The interesting part is that the vast majority of people think the Egg Cream was invented in New York around 1920 but that is not the case.
+History is important and legends are often created by individual stories and not necessarily the facts.
 So here is what I know and the history books tell us.

 Prior to the New York version, egg creams were an evolution of the ice cream and egg sodas served at fountains throughout America.
 The unresolved question of who invented the ice cream soda was a hotly debated topic in the early 20th century, but the cities of Detroit and New Orleans are frequently cited but Lowell, Massachusetts seems to be the origin of the cream soda.
 A similar debate rages about the egg cream.

 There are others who claim ownership of this fountain creation, but the reality is the New York Egg Cream is a simplified version of the original egg and milk drinks served at soda fountains (Standard Manual of Soda by A. Emil Hiss, 1897).

-The transition from the original recipe to the “;adulterated” product—and the one New Yorkers drink today—made with chocolate syrup, milk and seltzer happened because of competition and economic decline.
+The transition from the original recipe to the “adulterated” product—and the one New Yorkers drink today—made with chocolate syrup, milk and seltzer happened because of competition, health and economic decline.

 New York Egg Cream